Jagorawi Toll Road

-The Jakarta–Bogor–Ciawi Toll Road (shortened to Jagorawi Toll Road) is the first controlled-access toll road in Indonesia.
+The Jakarta–Bogor–Ciawi Toll Road (Jalan Tol Jakarta-Bogor-Ciawi) or shortened to Jagorawi Toll Road/Jalan Tol Jagorawi is the first controlled-access toll road in Indonesia.
 Construction of the highway began in 1973, and it was officially opened on 9 March 1978.

 The Jagorawi Toll Road links the capital city of Jakarta to the West Javanese cities of Bogor and Ciawi.
 It has a length of around 59 km going north and southbound and is operated by Jasa Marga, a state-owned enterprise.

 The toll road has achieved break-even point, making it the cheapest toll road in Indonesia based on price per kilometer.

 History

-In 1973, the Indonesian government began building the first highway linking the capital Jakarta with the city of Bogor.
+In 1973, the Indonesian government began developing the first highway linking the capital Jakarta with the city of Bogor.
 When the road was still in its construction phase, it was not officially a toll road.
 When the highway was nearly finished, the government began considering ways to execute the operation and maintenance of the highway autonomously, without burdening governmental financing.
 For that purpose, the Labor Department suggested that the portion of the road between Jakarta and Bogor be changed to a toll road.

+The construction of the Jagorawi Toll Road began in 1975, with funding supported by a loan from the United States Agency for International Development (USAID).
+The infrastructure enterprise gained momentum following a plan by American investor Kaiser Cement to establish a 1.2 million-ton annual output facility in Cibinong, prompting company delegate Nick P. Petroff to advocate for US financial assistance on behalf of the Indonesian state.
+Capital allocation for the project was divided on a 70–30 basis, where the US covered $22.8 million while Indonesia injected $10.3 million, both channeling these resources as equity into PT Jasa Marga (Persero) Tbk.

+Execution of the physical works was entrusted to South Korean contractor Hyundai Construction Co., overseen by American supervisory consultants Ammann-Whitney & Trans Asia Engineering Associates Inc. While engaging international firms generated debate regarding the participation of domestic professionals, President Suharto emphasized that many Indonesian workers were directly involved in the build.

 Private investors, with government financing, established the semi-private corporation Jasa Marga to manage the highway on 1 March 1978.
-The road was officially inaugurated in a ceremony on March 9, 1978 hosted by President Suharto.
+The road was officially inaugurated in a ceremony on 9 March 1978 by President Suharto.
+The remaining Cibinong–Bogor and Bogor–Ciawi segments opened in 1979.

 In 2017, PT Jasa Marga issued securities backed by the toll revenues from Jagorawi.